tduyng/tduyng.github.io/content/blog/2025-11-24-justfile-my-favorite-task-runner/index.md

 Justfile is much much better than Make for me.
 Like how ripgrep is better than grep, or how eza is better than ls.
 Everything Make can do, Just does better.
 And Just can do things that Make can't do.

 There's more stuff I didn't write about.
-Run `just --help` or read the [docs](https://just.systems/) to see what else Just can do.
+I recommend running `just --help` or reading the [docs](https://just.systems/) to see what else Just can do.

 Give Just a try.
-I think you will like it.
+I think you'll like it as much as I do.